Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

-The Xbox Series X and Xbox Series S are still big ticket items, and if you didn't pre-order you may still be struggling to get your hands one, but retailers have been releasing a steady trickle of post-launch inventory, so you might still be able to get one yet!
+The Xbox Series X and Xbox Series S are proving difficult to get hold of, but retailers have been releasing a steady trickle of inventory post launch, with more consoles set to come.

-Between scalpers snapping up stock, and Microsoft warning of months of shortages, if you miss out on the chance to grab one before Christmas, you could be in for a long wait before the opportunity crops up to buy one again.
-So if you spot an Xbox Series X restock, you'll need to act fast, and we're here to help you with that,
+Microsoft has warned of months of shortages, so once retailers run through their stick, that's going to be it for a while.

+It's best to prep for stock drops by making online accounts with all the big retailers – and memberships with the likes of Costco for access to exclusive console deals.
+It'll also make the process of getting through checkout much faster, and to that end, you should either save your payment details or have them to hand.

-Retailers rolled out more inventory last week, along with a huge PS5 restock!
-We'll be keeping tabs on all of them as we head towards Christmas to help you get hold of one.
+We saw more consoles roll out last week, alongside a huge PS5 restock, so we'll be keeping tabs on retailers as we head towards Christmas to help you get hold of a new Xbox.

-- PS5 Pro: 5 features it needs to leave the Xbox Series X dead and buried

-- New PS5 move paves way for Sony PSP 5G vs Nintendo Switch death match

 - PS5 Pro with TWO graphics cards is the attack Xbox Series X didn't see coming